victorjcarolino/Cuda-Barretenberg/src/aztec/gpu/notes/tasks.md

     - thrust sort can do the radix sort and unique_by_key can handle the gathering of single_bucket_indicies and bucket_offsets and bucket_sizes
 - [ ] Modify code to not rely on cooperative groups
     - How do we make sure that threads are computing over the correct portion of any single msm?
+- Check for performance on different parts of Pippenger algortihm and Compare with Tal's implementation
+    - Benchmark on Tal's implementation is already taken and we have numbers
+- [ ] Convert kernel.cu split_scalars_kernel to Thrust
+- [ ] Convert kernel.cu decompose_scalars to Thrust functor

+# Things we did
+1. Changed the field arithmetic and elliptic curve operations on spearate limbs of a 256 bit integer to a single variable with 4 limbs and using thrust libarary to handle the parallel operations between the limbs.
+Because the operation between the limbs contains dependencies due to the carries and thus requires lot of synchronization to perfrom in parallel.

+2. Implemented assembly for single threaded 254 bit multiplication and multiplication+add to replace the field arithmetic from the existing 4 threaded execution for the 4 limbs to avoid synchronization between the 4 threads currently being done with cuda cooperative groups